camellikna/visualization/02_activities/assignments/assignment_4.md

 - Using Python and one other data visualization software (Excel or free alternative, Tableau Public, any other tool you prefer), create two distinct visualizations from your dataset of choice.
 - For each visualization, describe and justify:
     > What software did you use to create your data visualization?
+    >
+    > Python and Power BI

     > Who is your intended audience?
+    >
+    > The intended audience includes policymakers, educational planners, school boards, and stakeholders interested in the state of public education in Ontario.
+Secondary audiences might include parents, researchers, and community advocates who wish to understand patterns in school locations, types, and accessibility.

     > What information or message are you trying to convey with your visualization?
+    >
+    > The visualizations aim to provide insights into:
+    >The distribution of schools by region and city.
+    >Trends in school openings over time.
+    >Differences in school types, grade ranges, and languages of instruction.
+    >Geographic accessibility of schools across Ontario.
+    >The goal is to inform decision-making and promote equitable access to education.

     > What design principles (substantive, perceptual, aesthetic) did you consider when making your visualization?
 How did you apply these principles?
 With what elements of your plots?
+    >
+    > Substantive Principles: Focused on delivering accurate, meaningful data insights.
+Each visualization directly addresses a key question (e.g., regional distribution or grade ranges).
+    > Perceptual Principles: Used clear labels, intuitive color schemes (e.g., blue for geographic data, green for growth), and avoided clutter.
+Bar charts and line plots were chosen for clarity and simplicity.
+    > Aesthetic Principles: Balanced simplicity with visual appeal by applying consistent formatting, professional fonts, and proportional spacing.
+The pie chart used harmonious colors to distinguish categories.

     > How did you ensure that your data visualizations are reproducible?
 If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?
+    >
+    > Reproducibility: Python code was used with libraries such as pandas and matplotlib.
+The code and dataset URL were provided, ensuring anyone with Python installed can recreate the visualizations.
+    > Non-reproducible Tools: Tools like Tableau might not allow full reproducibility unless the project file and dataset are shared.
+In such cases, Python or open-source tools would be prioritized to ensure transparency and repeatability.

     > How did you ensure that your data visualization is accessible?
+    >
+    > Accessible Design:
+    > Used high-contrast colors for readability.
+    > Added clear labels, titles, and legends.
+    > Ensured visualizations were compatible with screen readers by including descriptive titles and alternative text when embedding in reports or websites.
+    > Alternative Formats: Provided raw data and insights in tabular form for individuals who may not benefit from visual data.

     > Who are the individuals and communities who might be impacted by your visualization?
+    >
+    > Directly Impacted:
+    > School administrators and planners who may use the data to improve resource allocation.
+    > Parents and students, especially in underserved or rural areas, who might benefit from insights into school accessibility.
+    > Indirectly Impacted:
+    > Policymakers shaping education strategies.
+    > Researchers analyzing trends in public education infrastructure.

     > How did you choose which features of your chosen dataset to include or exclude from your visualization?
+    > Inclusion: Selected features that aligned with the key questions, such as school region, board type, grade range, and opening date, to ensure relevant insights.
+    > Exclusion: Columns like fax numbers and postal codes were excluded from visualizations as they provided minimal value for high-level analysis but remain available in the dataset for specific needs.

     > What ‘underwater labour’ contributed to your final data visualization product?
+    >
+    > Data Cleaning: Ensured missing values were handled appropriately (e.g., converting Date Open into a usable format).
+    > Exploratory Analysis: Conducted preliminary data exploration to understand patterns and outliers.
+    > Tool Selection: Evaluated the best visualization tools (Python and Tableau) based on reproducibility, user familiarity, and project needs.
+    > Iteration: Refined visualizations through feedback to ensure clarity and relevance.
+    > Documentation: Provided reproducible code and detailed descriptions for transparency.

 - This assignment is intentionally open-ended - you are free to create static or dynamic data visualizations, maps, or whatever form of data visualization you think best communicates your information to your audience of choice!
 - Total word count should not exceed **(as a maximum) 1000 words**